PurdueHackers-Old/commitmentweek/README.md

 All projects worked on can also be optionally added to a [Purdue Hackers][Purdue Hackers] [commit]ment week repository as a submodule -- think of this as a reference to another repository (your own in this case) -- so everyone can view one anothers progress!

 [commit]ment week will begin April 10th and end on April 16th.
-For more info check out the [facebook event][].
+For more info check out the [facebook event][fb].

 ### Adding your project to the repository
 #### Clone